How To Calculate VA Residual Income | 2023 Charts

 Midwest: Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, Wisconsin

 South: Alabama, Arkansas, Delaware, D.C., Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, Puerto Rico, South Carolina, Tennessee, Texas, Virginia, West Virginia

 West: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, Wyoming

-VA mortgage rates are at historic lows.
-Veterans looking to buy a home are getting amazing value from this loan product.
+VA mortgage interest rates tend to be lower than interest rates on FHA and conventional loans.
+Veterans and service members looking to buy a home are getting amazing value from this loan product.